PastelStoic/hungrydungeon-rs/progress.md

 Maybe, but also maybe not - it's what's easy, so how about I just do that and then see if it's an issue.

-I'm starting to see a pattern for AI construction:

-1. a "spawn" method that takes a function (to run the ai) and a set of components for the actor
+I'm starting to see a pattern for AI construction: a "spawn" method that takes a function (to run the ai) and a set of components for the actor and some other stuff?
+Figure out once the code is more complete.

-2.
+Next up: that whole "act/react/finalize" thing.
+Test with both damage reduction and a thorns effect.